cemiltokatli/PasswordGenerator/README.md

 * [Download **password-generator-1.0-javadoc.jar** optional javadoc jar](http://cemiltokatli.com/libs/password-generator/password-generator-1.0-javadoc.jar)

 ### Maven
-If you use Maven to manage the dependencies in your project, you do not need to download the jar file; just place the following code excerpt into your POM's `<dependencies>` section:
+If you use Maven to manage the dependencies in your project, you do not need to download the jar file; just place the following code block into your POM's `<dependencies>` section:

 ```
 <dependency>